-Despite my initial annoyance, when the mystery really gets underway, I found myself being drawn in.
+Despite my initial misgivings, when the mystery really gets underway, I found myself being drawn in.
 When the novel’s first real twist happens, I was surprised and pleased.
 The second half of the book sped by.
 The Woman in the Window twists and turns throughout the second half; some parts of it are more predictable than others, but even if you aren’t shocked at each turn, it’s a fun ride if you’re someone who enjoys trying to piece together or guess at what’s going to happen next.
 I figured out a pretty major plot twist fairly early on, but I still enjoyed the ride.

 A.J.
 Finn is a pseudonym for Daniel Mallory, a former book editor for William Morrow, so the writing is predictably solid.
 In terms of the technical stuff, like pacing, etc. I have no qualms.

 Like many thrillers, there’s a contrived quality to the story — plot elements shaped a little unnaturally for the purpose for having the mystery play out in a specific way, as opposed to for believe-ability or whatnot — and there’s still a few things that didn’t entirely make sense to me in the novel.
 For example, when Anna Fox reports what she saw to the police, for some bizarre reason, before they’ve even asked her about it, they bring in the person she is accusing and then ask her about it with them present?
 What type of detective operates like that?
 But I think these complaints are somewhat standard for most thrillers, and I don’t think they detracted from the story.

 The book is getting a movie adaptation starring Amy Adams and Julianne Moore.
 It’s slated for a October 4, 2019 release.
 As of April 2019, the movie is done shooting and is in post-production.

 Read it or Skip it?